dsqx71/Paper-Reading/README.md

 - **Weakness**:

-    - Due to occlusion, warped framed cannot perfectly match the first frame.
+    - Due to occlusion, the warped frame cannot perfectly match the first frame.
 Therefore, in many cases, the supervising signals are not very meaningful.